 - client_upload_time: Local timestamp (UTC) of when the device uploaded the event.

-- server_upload_time: Amplitude timestamp (UTC) of when our servers received the event.
+- server_upload_time: Amplitude timestamp (UTC) of when the event is ingested into our ingestion system.

-- event_time: Amplitude timestamp (UTC) which is the client_event_time adjusted by the difference between server_upload_time and client_upload_time, specifically:
+- event_time: Amplitude timestamp (UTC) which is the client_event_time adjusted by the difference between server_received_time and client_upload_time, specifically: